Heavy Vehicle Use Tax Deduction: Section 179

 What is the Section 179 Deduction?

-Vehicles that weigh more than 6,000 pounds but less than 14,000 pounds qualify for the Section 179 deduction.
+- Weigh more than 6,000 pounds but less than 14,000 pounds without passengers or cargo

 List of Section 179 Vehicles

 Here is the list of Section 179 vehicle that Columbine Ford has in stock, along with their weights:

 - Ford Expedition EL: 7,500 pounds

 - Ford Explorer: 6,160 pounds